-After your first two semesters, you may continue to take core classes online or also take in person classes on weeknights or Saturdays as best fits your schedule.
 In addition to the Online/Modular Option, the Part-time MBA program has three other scheduling options: Weeknights Option, Saturday Option and Accelerated Two-Year Option.
-It is also possible to switch program options to in person Weeknights, Saturdays or Accelerated.
+After your first two semesters, it is possible to switch program options to in person Weeknights, Saturdays or Accelerated.

 In advance of starting your first term, we strongly recommend that you become familiar with R as it will be used in your online core Statistics & Data Analysis course in your first semester.

 R is an open source language and environment for statistical computing, data mining, modeling, and data graphics.
 It provides a wide variety of statistical and graphical techniques such as linear and non-linear modeling, statistical tests, time series analysis, classification, and clustering.

 R is one of the most used business analytics tools.
 For example, Facebook uses R for behavior analysis related to status updates and profile pictures.
 Google uses it to analyze advertising effectiveness and economic forecasting.
 Twitter leverages R for data visualization and semantic clustering.
 In a recent data science salary survey conducted by O'Reilly, R was ranked second in a category of programming languages for data science.

 Students who do not already know how to program in R have three options for approaching the Statistics & Data Analysis core course: